Soltész

 One of the earliest known individuals with the surname Soltesz was Gergely Soltesz, who lived in the town of Maramos in the 15th century.
 He was a prominent salt maker and was mentioned in local records from that time.

 In the 16th century, the name appears in various Hungarian chronicles and historical accounts, often associated with individuals involved in the salt trade or production.
 For instance, Janos Soltesz was a well-known salt merchant who lived in the town of Szeged in the mid-16th century.

 Soltész families moved over time by selecting different census years.

-The Soltesz family name was found in the USA in 1920.
-In 1920 there were 12 Soltesz families living in Ohio.
-This was about 28% of all the recorded Soltesz's in USA.
-Ohio had the highest population of Soltesz families in 1920.
+Earlier origins of this last name from german origins include "Village magistrate," originating from the German word Schultheiß.